The Gold Scales SITE MAP

 Christian and Hindu scriptures, what do they have in common?

-Yukteswar was told to claim "same truths" and not "doze off on top of books".
-In turn he seemed to ignore much that normally is vitally important to a well studied person: freedom to decide for himself; freedom to change his view in the face of mounting evidence, and freedom to correct the mistaken notions he was asked to write about.
+Yukteswar never changed the formative ideas he was given, even in the face of a fair study's mounting evidence - he did not correct faulty notions he was asked to write a book on top of.
+It helps to consult one's pillow, to sleep things over and wake up with great solutions to one's problems.
 It is common practice to sleep on matters to arrive at better decisions.
-You should remain awake to that human liberty; it is part of the Human Rights legacy.
+We should remain awake to that feat.
 During sound sleep the brain functions are refreshed, whereas loss of sleep makes us unable to think for ourselves.
 It comes by degrees, Jim Horne explains in Sleepfaring.
 [Sjs 75-76]

 Yukteswar's Hinduism

-Yukteswar is presented as an accomplished yogi by disciples.
-He accorded with Babaji's notions completely, and although he did not had much confidence in himself for the task, he set out to write a book to abide by what he had been told to do.
+Yukteswar is presented as an accomplished yogi by disciples, but it is also told that his guru did not find him worthy of confidence (!).
+[Truth will out] But according to things he told his disciple Yogananda, he accorded with Babaji's notions completely, and although he did not have perfect confidence in himself for the task, he set out to write a book to abide by what he had been told.

 How did he compose his little book?
-How did he structure it to get to grasp with his given task and its tough problems?
-Apart from his astrology-founded Introduction and his Conclusion, he offers Samkhya thinking: He most often starts his chapters and sections with Sanskrit verses, elaborate on them, and may or may not add a few Bible passages to compare with.
-An approximate check shows he uses 85 Sanskrit sutras, 34 passages from the New Testament, and 2 from the Old Testament - give or take a couple of passages: When Yukteswar uses several verses from the same Bible chapter, with or without the use of ellipses, I have counted them as one passage only.
+How did he structure it to get to grasp with his given task and its deep-set problems?
+Apart from his astrology-founded Introduction and his Conclusion, he offers Sankhya thinking - and Sankhya is one of six orthodox philosophical systems of Hinduism: He most often starts his chapters and sections with Sanskrit verses, elaborates on them, and may or may not add a few Bible passages to compare with.
+An approximate check shows he uses 85 Sanskrit sutras, 34 passages from the New Testament, and 2 from the Old Testament - give or take a couple of passages: When Yukteswar uses several verses from the same Bible chapter, with or without the use of ellipses, they are counted as only one passage here:

 Chap 1: 13 Sanskrit sutras + 17 New Testament passages